Ph.D., Mathematics and Education, Columbia University, New York

-Alexander, N. N. (in press).
+Alexander, N. N. (2015, in press).
 Gödel's Incompleteness Theorems.
-In J. Mattingly & J. Gholson (Eds.), Encyclopedia of Theory: Monograph.
+In J. Mattingly & J. Gholson (Eds.), Encyclopedia of Theory.

 Alexander, N. N. (2014).
 Real Analysis.
-EBSCO Research Starters: Book 2.
-Ipswich, MA: Monograph.
+In EBSCO Research Starters: Book 2.
+Ipswich, MA.

 Alexander, N. N. (2013).
 Gender inequality: Mathematics.
-In J. Ainsworth & J. G. Golson (Eds.), Sociology of Education: An A-to-Z Guide.
+In J. Ainsworth & J. Gholson (Eds.), Sociology of Education: An A-to-Z Guide (p.
+308–309).
 Thousand Oaks, CA: SAGE.
-Monograph.

-Gholson, M., Bullock, E., Alexander, N. N. (2012).
-On the brilliance of Black children in mathematics.
+Gholson, M. L., Bullock, E. C., Alexander, N. N. (2012).
+On the Brilliance of Black Children in Mathematics: A Response to a Clarion Call.
 Journal of Urban Mathematics Education, 5(2), 1–7.
-Editorial.

 Alexander, N. N., Hunter, I., Russ, A. (Eds.)
 (2009).
-Silk Road Connect: Passion driven learning, a guide for teachers.
+Silk Road Connect: Passion Driven Learning, a guide for teachers.
 Providence, RI: The Silk Road Project.
-Teacher Resource.